 Similarly, to hook your trophy bass, it won’t require anything fancy.
-Live wild shiners will always prove the bait of choice, and Texas-rigged speed worms, lipless crankbaits, or trolling small jigs will never go out of style.
+Live wild shiners will always prove the bait of choice, and Texas-rigged speed worms, trick worms, lipless crankbaits, or trolling small jigs will never go out of style.

 Other must try baits are chatterbaits.
 Any bladed jigs, especially that look like panfish or crappie will absolutely smash larger bass.